GovernanceDataAlliance/goal16/blog/_posts/2016-02-02-mark-down-guide.md

 ---
-published: true
+published: false
 layout: blog/post
-date: "2016-03-11"
+date: '2016-03-11'
 author: Vizzuality
-image: ""
-category:
-tags: ""
 title: A markdown guide
 summary: Here you will find a guide of styles available for your text.
 Enjoy!
 ---

 ## Welcome!